-The country India is a wonderful place for travel, especially solo travelers.
+The country India is a wonderful place for travel, especially for solo travelers.
 The expansive country offers limitless opportunities for adventures, relaxation, meditation, and of course delicious cuisines.
-The locals are very friendly and helpful and the scenery always breathtaking.
+The locals are very friendly and helpful and the scenery is always breathtaking.
 Here are the top 10 places to visit in India for solo travelers.

 Here Are The 10 Best Destinations For A Solo Trip In India

 Manali is a popular resort town nestled within the mounts of Himachal Pradesh.
 It is a major destination for nature lovers, photographers, as well as adventure-seekers.
 The picturesque view of the landscape makes this an ideal destination for people looking to commune with nature.